George Fayne: Portrayals

 Actresses Jean Rasey and Susan Buckner portrayed George in The Hardy Boys/Nancy Drew Mysteries TV series of the late 1970s.
 The original characterization was a combination of the sleuthing pal George and the timid Bess, and Rasey wore her hair long.
 The character evolved somewhat, but remained less forceful than the George of the book series.

 The producers of the 2007 film cast Kay Panabaker in the role of George, though both George and her cousin Bess appeared only briefly at the beginning.

 In the 1995 Canadian/French syndicated half-hour Nancy Drew series, George was played forcefully by Joy Tanner.
 This series lasted only one season and portrayed Nancy, Bess and George at college.

 In the 2002 TV film, George was played by Lauren Birkell.
 This film also had Nancy and her chums attending college.
 It was intended as a pilot to a new series, but was not picked up.

 In a 2016 CBS pilot based loosely on the original characters, George was scheduled to be played by Vanessa Ferlito.

-George is portrayed by Zoë Renee in the 2019 film Nancy Drew and the Hidden Staircase.
+George is portrayed by Zoe Renee in the 2019 film Nancy Drew and the Hidden Staircase.

 In the 2019 CW series, George, whose family name is changed to Fan, is played by Leah Lewis.
 This version of George comes from a family of Asian spiritualists.